GoogleCloudPlatform/cloud-foundation-fabric/examples/data-solutions/gcs-to-bq-with-least-privileges/README.md

   - One bucket
 - BQ
   - One dataset
   - One table.
-Tables are defined in Terraform for the porpuse of the example.
+Tables are defined in Terraform for the purpose of the example.
 Probably, in real scenario, would handle Tables creation in a separate Terraform State or using a different tool/pipeline (for example: Dataform).

-In this example you can also configure users or group of user to assign them viewer role on the resources created and the ability to imprsonate service accounts to test dataflow pipelines before autometing them with Composer or any other orchestration systems.
+In this example you can also configure users or group of user to assign them viewer role on the resources created and the ability to impersonate service accounts to test dataflow pipelines before automating them with Composer or any other orchestration systems.

-## Deploy your enviroment
+## Deploy your environment

-We assume the identiy running the following steps has the following role:
+We assume the identity running the following steps has the following role:
  - `resourcemanager.projectCreator` in case a new project will be created.
  - `owner` on the project in case you use an existing project.